-Starblue (Blueface and Star2Star) was delighted to be a Gold Sponsor of the 2019 edition of the award winning Cloud Comms Summit, Washington DC.
+Starblue (Blueface and Star2Star) was delighted to be a Gold Sponsor of the 2019 edition of the award winning Cloud Communications Summit, Washington DC.
 Starblue was represented by Alan Foy, Norman Worthington, Luca Caralvi, Mano Ryan, Courtney Flynn and Jamie Molsephini.

 Organised and run by Cavell Group, in partnership with the Cloud Communications Alliance, the event was broken into the Executive Summit and CC Summit Main Event on Sept 11 and 12 respectively.